WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 ..
 Note::

-	Morison Elements cannot but used with :code:`etaImport`.
+	Morison Elements cannot be used with :code:`etaImport`.